cleisti/cleisti/README.md

 I started my journey as a coder in August 2019, when I jumped into the pool of learning C at Hive Helsinki.<br><br>

 Since that I have learned basic skills in

 - C
 - PHP
+- Javascript
+  - React
+  - Node
+- Bash

 - HTML5
 - CSS
-- Javascript

 - MySql
-- React
-- Bash
+- MongoDB

 as well as studied some UX/UI design and design thinking.<br>
 I have found web development extremely fun and rewarding, and hoping that at my first internship position I can continue to develop my skills in the area.